 - facilitate the Ontario law school application process,

 - save time and resources for the applicants and the institutions.

 Each law school is completely autonomous in reaching admission decisions.
-OLSAS only provides the application processing service and processes applications for admission to Ontario law schools.
+We only provide the application processing service and process applications for admission to Ontario law schools.
 For information about law schools outside of Ontario, contact those law schools directly.

 There is 1 common application and 1 set of academic documents used to apply for admission to the Ontario law schools.

 Ensure that you are using the correct application.